Petroleum industry in Nigeria: Production and exploration

 Nigeria's proven oil reserves are estimated by the United States Energy Information Administration (EIA) at between 16 and 22 Goilbbl, but other sources claim that there could be as much as 35.3 Goilbbl.
 Its reserves make Nigeria the tenth most petroleum-rich nation and by far, the most affluent in Africa.
 In mid-2001, its crude oil production was averaging around 2200000 oilbbl per day.
 It is expected that the industry will continue to be profitable based on an average benchmark oil price of $85-$90 per barrel.

-Nearly all of the country's primary reserves are concentrated in around the delta of the Niger River, but off-shore rigs are also prominent in the well-endowed coastal region.
+Nearly all of the country's primary reserves are concentrated in around the delta of the Niger River, but offshore rigs are also prominent in the well-endowed coastal region.
 Nigeria is one of the few major oil-producing nations still capable of increasing its oil output.
-Unlike most of the other OPEC countries, Nigeria is not projected to exceed peak production until at least 2009.
+Unlike most of the other OPEC countries.
 The reason for Nigeria's relative unproductivity is primarily OPEC's regulations on production, to regulate prices at the international market.
 More recently, production has been disrupted intermittently by the protests of the Niger Delta's inhabitants, who feel they are being exploited.

 Nigeria has a total of 159 oil fields and 1481 wells in operation according to the Department of Petroleum Resources.
 The most productive region of the nation is the coastal Niger Delta Basin in the Niger Delta or "South-south" region, which encompasses 78 of the 159 oil fields.
 Most of Nigeria's oil fields are small and scattered, and in 1990, these small unproductive fields accounted for 62.1% of all Nigerian production.
 This contrasts with the sixteen largest fields, which produced 37.9% of Nigeria's petroleum at that time.